secure-software-engineering/rose/index.md

 We developed a unique privacy-aware design for ROSE:

 The first decision was that ROSE needed to be a browser extension.
 A browser extension enables study participants to control and monitor all collected data locally on their computer at any time.
 Other solutions like Facebook Apps allow similar data collections more easily but data are stored on servers of the app provider finally out of control of study participants.
 When using ROSE, only the participant herself decides when to hand over which data to the researchers in whose study she participates.
-At any time, participants can time check the data ROSE records about her use of social network sites.
+At any time, participants can check the data ROSE records about her use of social network sites.

 A second important decision was about recording the content or targets of interactions.
 For researchers it is important to know not only when a participant interacted with a social network site, but also the kind of items or persons she interacted with.
 For example, on Facebook, a user might "like" a newsfeed post and later comment on the same post.
 For researchers it is important to recognize this dependency between both actions.

 Using the content of an interaction target, e.g., a newsfeed post, or user identifiers such as people's names, ROSE calculates unique identifiers enabling researchers to track the structure and dependencies among interactions while perserving participants' privacy at the same time.
 These identifiers allow to relate interactions to each other, but prevent researchers from getting access to actual content or being able to identify real persons.

 ### How can I try it out?

-You find the Google Chrome extension page of ROSE here: [Chrome Store](https://chrome.google.com/webstore/detail/rose/chmgghdkcookiojbnchechkhjfbadjkd)
+You can find the Google Chrome extension of ROSE here: [Chrome Store](https://chrome.google.com/webstore/detail/rose/chmgghdkcookiojbnchechkhjfbadjkd)

 The extension for Apple Safari can be downloaded here: [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.kangoextensions.rose-2Q5XV9C329)